theupdateframework/taps/candidate-tuf-versions.md

 number increase.
 In addition, Semantic Versioning has a standard way to format version numbers so that they can be parsed and compared across implementations.

-To address the second issue, of accessing a compatible version, there are three possible approaches.
+To address the second issue of accessing a compatible version, there are three possible approaches.
 First, each repository could maintain multiple TUF versions while the clients only maintain one version.
 In this case, TUF clients could not use metadata from multiple repositories unless they all support the same TUF